vegidio/mediasim/README.md

 - `-t` (optional): the threshold for the similarity score; a value between 0-1, where 0 is completely different and 1 is identical.
 The default value is `0.8`, which means only files with 80% similarity or higher will be reported.
 - `-o` (optional): the output format; you can choose `report` (default) or, if you prefer a raw output, `json` or `csv`.
+- `--ff` (optional): include this flag if you want to flip the frames vertically and horizontally before comparing them.
+- `--fr` (optional): include this flag if you want to rotate the frames in multiple angles before comparing them.

 For the full list of parameters, type `mediasim --help` in the terminal.